Mary Ann Williams: Holiday observed

 The new holiday was observed throughout the state of Georgia on April 26, 1866, in Atlanta, Augusta, Savannah, Macon, Columbus and numerous other towns.
-Across the south, it was observed in Montgomery, AL; Memphis, TN, Jackson, MS, Louisville, KY, New Orleans, LA and others.
+Across the south, it was observed in Montgomery, Alabama; Memphis, Tennessee; Jackson, Mississippi, Louisville, Kentucky, New Orleans and others.
 In some locations, most notably Virginia, the tributes were observed on different dates.
 In Richmond, they decorated on May 31.
 In Winchester, they decorated on June 6 and in Petersburg, they decorated at Blandford Cemetery on June 9.
 Due to a typographical error, the holiday was also observed a day early in at least one location.
 The Memphis Appeal apologized for the error in their April 25, 1866 edition.
 The ladies of Columbus, MS reportedly observed the holiday on April 25, 1866, and also decorated the graves of Union soldiers, as well.
 Not all the observances were as noble.
 In Augusta, Georgia, officials did not allow African-Americans to decorate the graves of Union soldiers which resulted in widespread negative press reports.

 One person who took notice was General John A. Logan, the future commander-in-chief of the Grand Army of the Republic (GAR).
 He was the person responsible for the observance of the first northern Memorial Day on May 30, 1868.
 Bellware and Gardiner point out that Logan knew about the southern holiday from the beginning, as evidenced by a speech on July 4, 1866, at Salem, IL that argued for the rights of the Freedmen while mentioned the southern observances two years before adopting the holiday in the north.